Masters-Project-University-of-Leeds/MedLedger-XRPL/README.md

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE.md).
 The license provides all the details regarding permissions, conditions, and disclaimers.

+We hope this comprehensive guide provides a clear understanding of our project.
+We are open to collaborations and contributions.
+Feel free to reach out for any queries or suggestions using this email: tpardhe@gmail.com